alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-rule-on-shaking-with-both-hands.md

 locale: en
 category: [fatwas]
 note: false
-excerpt: "As for shaking with both of his hands, we are not aware of anything in that regard, rather, it should not be done."
+summary: "As for shaking with both of his hands, we are not aware of anything in that regard, rather, it should not be done."
 muftis:
   shaykh:
     - name: Permanent Committee